Toloka/docs/en/guide/concepts/first-project.md

     {% endcut %}

+    {% note tip %}

+    If you unsure which preset to choose, you can ask Toloka experts to create a project for you.
+To do that,

+    - click **Get expert help**,
+    - select the way Toloka can contact you (WhatsApp, Telegram, Viber, email, or phone),
+    - enter your phone number or email address,
+    - briefly describe the project and the results you want to get.

+    Toloka engineering team will contact you for more details and explain your further steps.

+    {% endnote %}

     If you can't find a preset that works for you, choose **Blank** to set up a project from scratch.
 To learn how, see the [Initial project settings](project.md) section.

 1. In the **General information** section, fill in the project name and a brief explanation of what will happen within the project.